-LGBT+ Members A person who is planning to come out may feel overwhelmed by the process.
+LGBTQ+ Members Coming out can be a significant burden for the individual who is doing it.
 Those who are easily swayed by emotion or who don't have a way with words, may find it helpful to write down what they are going to share.
 Especially if you have a particular request for the person you are coming out to, we suggest that you take time to organize your thoughts.